blasoliva/elevator/README.md

 ## PyElevator
-A simple practice of Python networking programming
+A simple practice of Python network programming